phamilton09/Trace/README.md

 =======
 # Trace
-a Compliance Operations Toolkit by Konrad Zielinski, Peyton Hamilton, and Zach Elkins (Note that NONE of this tool has been built with code experience, just the help of GPT and learning as-we-go)
+a Compliance Operations Toolkit by Konrad Zielinski, Peyton Hamilton, and Zach Elkins (Note that NONE of this tool has been built with code experience, just the help from GPT, Claude, and learning as-we-go)

 ##### Problem #####
 Compliance analysts spend significant time manually gathering data, understanding a customer’s business model, pulling transactions, and drafting narratives—before even beginning their analysis.